40843245/CSharp/built-in package/System.IO/StreamWriter/tutorial guide/CH3 -- enable and disable auto flush of stream writer.md

 1. create directory `TestMethod3` under `~/AppData/DataSource/Output` directory (if it does NOT exist).

-2. create file `output.txt` under `~/AppData/DataSource/Output/TestMethod3` (if it does NOT exist).
+2. create file `outputSyncWithoutAutoFlushFilePath.txt` and `outputSyncWithAutoFlushFilePath.txt` under `~/AppData/DataSource/Output/TestMethod3` (if it does NOT exist).

-3. then write (,or overwrite) text into that file as follows
+3. then write (,or overwrite) text into those files as follows

 `outputSyncWithoutAutoFlushFilePath.txt`